1-7 DAYS IN BOSNIA-HERZEGOVINA ROAD TRIP ITINERARY

 BUT, you will find different ethnicities in each part of the country.
-Before the war outbreak, it was quite common to have mixed marriages and the different religions living quite well together.
+Before the war outbreak, it was quite common to have mixed marriages, and the different religions lived quite well together.

-This changed after the war broke out in the 1990s, and nowadays, the wounds have not entirely healed, and there are still tensions (which we, as visitors, might overlook).
+This changed after the war broke out in the 1990s!
+Nowadays, the wounds have not entirely healed, and there are still tensions.

 Since Bosnia-Herzegovina (I might shorten this sometimes and call it Bosnia, though it is not the politically correct name) was ruled by the Ottoman Empire, you will find a lot of Turkish influence in the country – also in Herzegovina.